 Kourou, French Guiana

 I’ve wanted to visit Devil’s Island since I left Dustin Hoffman staring out to sea and counting the waves after Steve McQueen escaped in the film Papillon.
-The more hard-line prisoners were sent from the mainland penal colony (maintained by France until the mid-20th century) to the Iles du Salut.
+The more hard-line prisoners were sent from the mainland penal colony (maintained by France from 1852 to 1953), to the Iles du Salut.
 This archipelago is about an hour out into the Caribbean and consists of the islands: Ile Royale, Ile St Joseph and notorious Devil's Island.

 We are taken to Ile Royale.
 There's an excellent small museum that recounts the history of the place, and the privations that both the convicts and the guards had to endure.
 A small church, the remains of a hospital, and a very moving cemetery with brick lined graves and memorials.
 Devils’ Island lies tantalisingly off shore.
 It’s totally covered in swaying palms- just what you would expect from an authentic Caribbean island.
 You can just glimpse the ruined cells on Ile St Joseph.
 Escaping definitely wouldn't have been easy.

 We’re lucky today - they are running tours of the space centre.
 It’s a huge area and we have to travel in and around on their special tour buses, naturally we are strictly monitored.
 It’s very high tech, there are a lot of computers and simulations and explanations about how the satellites are launched and how much money they cost.
 The best bit is the launch pads themselves, towering white rockets picture perfect against a clear blue sky.
 Thunderbirds are Go!